Brother in the Land: Plot summary

 The narrative begins on a hillside, where the protagonist, Danny Lodge, encounters a man in a radiation suit, who steals his bike and orders him to return to his home town, the fictional Yorkshire town of Skipley.
 Arriving there, Danny finds the town in ruins, and learns that his family's shop has collapsed, killing his mother.
 His brother Ben and their father have survived, as they were in the cellar, which is used as a stockroom.
 With so much food in their stockroom, the Lodges have plenty to live on, but as the weeks pass, other people begin fighting over food.
 Shortly after the war, Danny meets a girl named Kim.

-The local Commissioner issues an order that the injured and infirm are to be taken out of the town and placed at the roadside so they can be taken to hospital: this turns out to be front for his secret plan to kill off those who will be a burden.
+The local Commissioner issues an order that the injured and infirm are to be taken out of the town and placed at the roadside so they can be taken to hospital: this turns out to be a front for his secret plan to kill off those who will be a burden.
 After a while, the Commissioner implements a system of food and fuel rationing, with severe penalties introduced for hoarding.
 The injured, elderly, and people who have been emotionally traumatised by the nuclear attack are given poisoned rations.
 Mr Lodge refuses to allow his stock to be used for this purpose and, though Danny and Ben register for ration cards, they only visit the local feeding centre once.

 Presently, the Commissioner's men come to the shop and arrest Mr Lodge.
 The lorry bearing Mr Lodge explodes, killing everyone on board, and leaving Danny and Ben orphans.
-The brothers seek sanctuary at the home of Sam Branwell, a smallholder who, along with several other survivors, has formed a resistance movement called Masada, an acronym for "Movement to Arm Skipley Against Dictational Authority" and an allusion to the historic siege.
+The brothers seek sanctuary at the home of Sam Branwell, a smallholder who, along with several other survivors, has formed a resistance movement called Masada, an acronym for "Movement to Arm Skipley Against Dictatorial Authority" and an allusion to the historic siege.
 Masada has the aim of overthrowing the Commissioner and preventing the creation of a feudal society; its other members include Keith Rhodes (who was responsible for blowing up the lorry), Danny's former P.E. teacher, and Kim.